rustyrazorblade/cassandra/doc/source/operating/backups.rst

  table] and options {skipFlush=false}
  Snapshot directory: multi-table

 Multiple snapshots of the same set of tables may be created and tagged with a different name.
-As an example, create another snapshot for the same set of tables ``t`` and ``t2`` in the ``cqlkeyspace`` keyspace and tag the snapshots differently.
+As an example, create another snapshot for the same set of tables ``t`` and ``t2`` in the ``cqlkeyspace`` keyspace and tag the snapshots differently:

 ::